sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 In the prelude to Part  I discussed the riddle of induction and highlighted the fact that *all* learning requires you to make assumptions.
-Accepting that thit is true, our first task to come up with some fairly general assumptions about data that make sense.
-Thit is where **sampling theory** comes in.
+Accepting that this is true, our first task to come up with some fairly general assumptions about data that make sense.
+This is where **sampling theory** comes in.
 If probability theory is the foundations upon which all statistical theory builds, sampling theory is the frame around which you can build the rest of the house.
 Sampling